I have always been one of those people who has made proclamations to themselves and others that I am not creative. And I’m especially not crafty.

 One day in circle I sat next to a sister who bought a beautiful doll out of her craft basket.
 I could instantly tell it was handmade.
-I wanted to touch it, but before doing so felt compelled to ask her if it was ok for me to do so because I could sense that there was something about the doll that was very personal to her.
-She said I could and as I professed how divine I thought the doll was, she told me it was a sacred doll she had made in a workshop and that I could absolutely make one if I wanted to as well.
+As I professed how divine I thought it was, she told me it was a sacred doll she had made in a workshop and that I could absolutely make one if I wanted to.
 I immediately cried there was no way I could make something so lovely and my story came forth again.
 She simply smiled at me and said that she was sure if I really wanted to make one I would.

 Many months went past and I could not release how much I wanted to make one of those sacred dolls.
 Which surprised me no end.
 Such a thing held no practicality or real ‘use’ for me at all.
 Why could I not be drawn to learning how to sew or make a beautiful warm blanket?!
 But a doll?
 What on earth was that about?

 The desire never left me and so I knew I had to do something about it.
 I found a sacred doll maker and workshop space holder – Drums of the Melissae